VishnuPriyaaa/portfolio/README.md

 Clone the Repository:

-Execute git clone [repository-url] in your terminal to clone the project's repository from GitHub.
+Execute git clone https://github.com/VishnuPriyaaa/portfolio.git in your terminal to clone the project's repository from GitHub.
 Set Up a Virtual Environment (Optional but Recommended):

 Run python -m venv venv to create a new virtual environment.